 **Based on CAT Snowfighter lease program

-One big factor to this study will be the cost of ownership.
-Some of this is to be seen, but we are trying to leave the “unexpected” out of the equation.
-This cost of ownership includes depreciation/resale value (by far the largest factor), maintenance and upkeep costs, and fuel consumption.
+One big factor to this study is the cost of ownership.
+The cost of ownership includes depreciation/resale value (by far the largest factor), maintenance and upkeep costs, and fuel consumption.

-We represent the four-year 1600 hour resale value as our main depreciation number, but also will offer a longer term to get a clearer picture as things develop with the study.
+We represent the four-year 1600 hour resale value as our main depreciation number.
 Resale is based on an average of the four median price points on Machinery Trader, Tractorhouse, Ironplanet and a few Facebook sales groups.
 We tried to cross reference those with sold listings on Auctiontime and Ebay to verify accuracy.
-I tried to stay within 15% of listed hours, equal tire wear advertised and equal features.
+We tried to stay within 15% of listed hours, equal tire wear advertised and equal features.
 It’s not a perfect process, and we are fully aware there are better deals to be had and people who sell their used stuff above market value, but this gives us an idea of current market conditions until we actually sell these machines in four years.
 Another cost factor we have assessed is affordability of leasing or snow rentals, as leasing is a very common practice across snow companies.
 Admittedly, lease prices could be all over the place, but the consensus countrywide seems to be that tractors are cheaper to lease than loaders.
 This is because they typically depreciate more slowly, and there is less to break or damage during a lease on a tractor than on a loader.

 We could not find a snow lease program on ag tractors in my local market, but would love some feedback on this as we have heard these programs exist elsewhere.